MohammedAlmostfa/Laravel-X-academy-intership/Optical Task/Task_7(Customer  and  payments Mangmment System )/README.md

 ### admin Attributes

--   Add, Delete, Update , show all specialty of customer and show specialty by $id .
+-   Add, Delete, Update , show all customers and show specialty by $id .
 -   Add, Delete, Dpdate , show all payments with filter by status and payment_ddate and show payments by id .
 -   show oldest , latest , highest , lowest payments